INSA Medal for Young Scientists

 The candidates invited to present their work shall do so before the concerned members of the Sectional Committee.
 Efforts will also be made to ensure the presence of other experts (Academy Fellows) at such presentations.
 These experts, if they so desire, may give their views to the Convener of the Sectional Committee.

-The meetings of the Sectional Committees will normally be held during the second week of April every year.
+The meetings of the Sectional Committees will normally be held in April/May every year.
 The Sectional Committees shall devote one full day exclusively to this work.

 Candidates called for presenting their work before the Sectional Committees shall be entitled to II AC return rail fare and local conveyance as applicable.
 Reimbursement will be made on production of supporting documents.